-Bechtel extended its long heritage of megaprojects in Saudi Arabia by managing construction of the world’s largest, and Saudi Arabia’s first, greenfield aluminum smelter.
-The facility is the cornerstone of the Ras Al Khair Industrial City, which is located 56 miles (90 kilometers) north of Al Jubail, and fast becoming the country’s aluminum and phosphate center.
+Ras Al Khair, which is also Saudi Arabia’s first greenfield smelter, is the cornerstone of the Ras Al Khair Industrial City, which is located 56 miles (90 kilometers) north of Al Jubail, and fast becoming the country’s aluminum and phosphate center.

-The Ras Al Khair effort—delivered safely, ahead of schedule, and under budget—included construction of two high-amperage potlines that use Pechiney technology to produce 740,000 metric tons of aluminum per year.
+Bechtel proudly partnered with our customers Ma’aden and Alcoa to provide engineering, procurement and construction management for the smelter, which was delivered safely, ahead of schedule, and under budget.
+The completed project included construction of two potlines that produce 740,000 metric tons of aluminum per year.